The Debut of Our Most Profitable Franchises for 2020

-See the full list of Most Profitable Franchises in 2020.
+See this year’s full list of Most Profitable Franchises.
 All franchises who made the list are best-in-class franchises based on franchisee satisfaction.

 When you do your franchise research, ask companies to see their Franchisee Satisfaction Report from Franchise Business Review.
 We independently survey franchisees and only the highest-rated franchise companies receive our satisfaction awards.
 If a brand isn’t on our awards list, ask them why.
 Your potential success as a business owner is significantly better with an award-winning franchise brand behind you.

 Chicken Salad Chick Founder, Stacy Brown

 Many franchise companies will brag about their “top line” or gross sales/revenues.
 And while a healthy top line is important, it’s the bottom line (net income/profit) of the business that really matters.
 When you’re talking with franchise companies, collect as much financial information as you can to gain a solid picture of the typical gross sales of the business, common expenses, cost of goods, and profit margins.
 Start to put together a business plan based on realistic financial projections.
 Then talk with franchisees and confirm your financial estimates are “in the ballpark.”

 How Much Money Can You Make in Franchising?
 Request our exclusive video in which our CEO, Eric Stites explains some key factors you should consider when analyzing your potential return on a franchise investment.